bubiche/transcribe-kit/README.md

 - **Live recording** — push-to-talk or toggle mode with a configurable global hotkey.
 Works even when the app is in the background.
 - **Meeting capture** — dual-stream mode records microphone and system audio simultaneously, then mixes them into one file for transcription.
 - **Real-time streaming** — transcription segments appear as they're produced, with progress updates.
-- **Post-processing pipeline** — send transcripts through AI prompts.
-Ships with built-in templates (cleanup, meeting notes, summary) and supports custom user templates.
-Run post-processing locally with a bundled llama-server sidecar (no API key needed) or via any OpenAI-compatible API.
+- **Standalone Process tab** — apply AI prompt templates to any text (transcripts, notes, or pasted content) — no transcription required first.
+Ships with built-in templates (cleanup, meeting notes, summary), supports custom user templates with `{{transcript}}` and `{{noteN}}` placeholders, and lets you reference saved notes as additional context.
+Run locally with a bundled llama-server sidecar (no API key needed) or via any OpenAI-compatible API.
+- **Notes** — persistent local notes.
+Transcripts auto-save into Notes when transcription completes; processed results save on demand from the Process tab.
+Notes can be loaded back into Process as input or referenced from templates as `{{noteN}}` slots.
 - **Secure API key storage** — credentials are stored in the system keyring, not in config files.
 - **Persistent settings** — provider, model, device, hotkey, and API config auto-save with debouncing.
 - **Cross-platform** — macOS, Windows, and Linux from one codebase.